CiscoDevNet/cloud-cml/README.md

 #### Upload script

-The upload tool makes it easy to quickly select and upload images to a defined S3 bucket (the bucket must exist already).
+The upload tool makes it easy to quickly select and upload the software package and images to a defined S3 bucket (the bucket must exist already).

 Start the tool by providing the bucket name as an argument and the location of the reference platform images.
 The defaults for both are `aws-cml-images` for the bucket name and `/var/lib/libvirt/images` for the reference platform image location.